1055 Willeo Road

 Roswell, Georgia 30075

-Head of School
+Head of School & Camp

-he governing body of High Meadows School is the board of trustees.
+The governing body of High Meadows School is the board of trustees.
 The board is a self-perpetuating group of volunteer parents, past parents, alumni, grandparents, and friends, all committed to setting the course for the school’s long-term success.

 The board identifies and studies issues that will impact the school’s future.
 Through standing committees as well as strategic task forces, it focuses on governance and mission-centered areas of interest.
 Stewardship of High Meadows’ resources is a primary duty of the board, not the daily function of the school.